Back to basics camping is simple if you are prepared. Read this for what to expect, the benefits, and what you need to take.

-We just didn’t think that you could go camping with kids without these ‘essentials’.
+We didn't think you could go camping with kids without these essentials.
 How wrong we were.

 Now don't get me wrong.
 I like a nice loo and shower.
 They are just not essential for great camping.